webbrandon/mc/README.md

 ---

 #### mc-flows
 You can segment your steps into flow patterns to represent a pipelines sequence of steps.
+The `mc-env` api can be added to individual flows.
+When applying this `mc-env` to a flow it will take priority and overwrite any global configuration.

 **Selecting a flow.**
 This api needs to be used in conjunction with a `mc-steps` configuration.
 You call it using the option flow option.